MrGrasss/TeleBlitz-BestTelebot/README.md

 ## Features:

-    # Login to your tokens in various ways (TDATA, sessions, manual and accounts.json)
+    # Login to your tokens in various ways (TDATA, sessions, manual and accounts.txt)
     # Proxy support
     # Restart clients with new proxies when max limit is reached
     # Scrape members from chat messages